 Graduates from Covenant School of Nursing work in various areas in the Healthcare industry.
 Our students work in one of the following areas: Acute Care, Long Term Care or in the Community.
-Acute care can be said to include some of the following areas: ER, Pedi, Med-Surg, ICU, Mom Baby, etc. Long Term Care (LTAC) refers to hospital-based care that requires long term care past acute care regulations.
-Community Facilities may be said to include some of the following areas: Clinics, Home Health Agencies or Nursing Facilities, etc.
+Acute care can include some of the following areas: ER, Pedi, Med- Surg, ICU, Mom Baby, etc. Long Term Care (LTAC) refers to hospital-based care that requires long term care past acute care regulations.
+Community Facilities may include some of the following areas: Clinics, Home Health Agencies or Nursing Facilities, etc.